hraponssi/InputCooldown/README.md

 ![InputCooldown icon](Assets/icon.png)

-Set input cooldowns on buttons, levers, pressure plates, etc.
+Set input cooldowns on buttons, levers, pressure plates, etc. Built around plotsquared, but it can have basic functionality for admins only without it.

 ### Commands and permissions ###